-Civil defence refers to all measures taken under emergency conditions to protect persons, property and the environment as well as urgent steps taken to minimise damages and repercussions in case of accidents or imminent threat thereof.
-Under normal conditions, civil defence refers to preparing for the above-mentioned tasks.
+Civil defence refers to all measures taken under emergency conditions to protect persons, property and the environment as well as urgent steps taken to minimize damage and repercussions in case of accidents or imminent threat of accidents.
+Under normal conditions, civil defence refers to preparedness for the above-mentioned tasks.

 The international symbol for civil defence is a blue triangle on an orange background.